-Study Reveals The Truth About Leucidal
+Study Raises Questions About Leucidal Safety

 Companies selling natural products are desperate to find a preservative that can extend the life of their lotions and potions.
 Leucidal® Liquid has been the most recent attempt to create shelf-stable cosmetics and personal care products that can be considered natural – and safe.
 It’s made from fermented radish root, so at first blush, it would seem to pass muster.

 Contrary to popular perception, preservatives are not a way to keep products “fresh.”
 Rather, they need to protect against the natural growth of the wide range of molds/mildews, bacteria and yeasts that exist.
 In my last post, I wrote about how preservatives are designed to create a toxic environment so that these natural organisms can’t grow and take over the products we use.
 Broad spectrum preservatives are created to provide levels of toxicity high enough and broad enough to prevent (or kill) anything that could grow in your jars, tubes and bottles.
-This is important because it means protection against organisms that could also result in infections to your skin/body.
+This is important because it means protection against organisms that could result in infections to your skin/body.

 “In summary, the antimicrobial activity of commercial Leuconostoc/radish root ferment filtrates (LRRFF) are attributed to salicylic acid and didecyldimethylammonium salts.
 Moreover, these two compounds are too deficient in 14C to be the product of recent fermentation, suggesting that they are derived from petroleum feedstock.
 We were unable to detect antimicrobial peptides in any sample of fermented radish root filtrate.”